vmware/vmware-aria-operations-integration-sdk/README.md

 * Docker 20.10.0 or later.
 Updating to the latest stable version is recommended.
 For instructions on installing Docker, go to [Docker's installation documentation](https://docs.docker.com/engine/install/), choose the OS you need and follow the instructions provided.
 * Python3 3.9.0 or later.
-Earlier versions of Python3 may also work, but updating to the latest stable version is recommended.
+Updating to the latest stable version is recommended.
 Python 3.8 and earlier (including Python2) are not supported.
 For instructions on installing Python, go to [Python's installation documentation](https://wiki.python.org/moin/BeginnersGuide/Download), choose the OS you need and follow the instructions provided.
 * Pip.
 If Python3 is installed, pip is most likely also installed.
 For instructions on installing Pip, go